Adnanisme/SQL-Analysis-Trends-and-Impacts-of-SBA-s-PPP-Loans/README.md

 #### 6. Professional, Scientific and Technical Services:
 - Dropped from 3rd place in 2020 (16.05%) to 5th place in 2021 (11.85%).
 - The number of loans decreased from 83,632 in 2020 to 32,389 in 2021.

-These shifts reflect the changing economic landscape as the pandemic progressed:
-- Initial widespread impact across sectors in 2020.
-- More targeted support to heavily impacted industries like hospitality in 2021.
-- Reduction in overall number of loans in 2021, possibly due to businesses adapting or, unfortunately, closing.
-- The continued high ranking of Construction suggests ongoing economic activity in this sector despite the pandemic.

-This analysis demonstrates how the PPP loan distribution adapted to the evolving economic needs during different phases of the pandemic, with some sectors requiring more sustained support than others.

 #### SQL Query